Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Appendix

 From the definition of $h(x_k)$, ${L}\|y_{k+1}-x_k\|^2={1\over {4 L}}\|h(x_k)\|^2$ and inequality \eqref{opt cond}, we have the following:

-where \eqref{lemma-b1} follows from the definition of $h(x_k)$.
-From $L$-smoothness of $f$, { } {where \eqref{lemma-b2} follows from $2a^Tb + \|a\|^2 \geq - \|b\|^2.$} By substituting \eqref{lemma-b2} in \eqref{lemma-b1}, the result follows. \end{proof} It is worth emphasizing that in the proof of Lemma~\ref{lemma_ac-vssa}, we employ a simple bound to ensure that the term $\bar{w}_{k,N_k}^T(y_{k+1}-x_k)$ does not appear in the final bound.
+where \eqref{lemma-b1-1} follows from the definition of $h(x_k)$ {and \eqref{lemma-b1} follows by using the fact that $a^Tb\geq -{1\over 2\alpha}\|a\|^2-{\alpha\over 2}\|b\|^2$ {with $\alpha = 2$}.} From $L$-smoothness of $f$, { } {where \eqref{lemma-b2} follows from $2a^Tb + \|a\|^2 \geq - \|b\|^2.$} By substituting \eqref{lemma-b2} in \eqref{lemma-b1}, the result follows. \end{proof} It is worth emphasizing that in the proof of Lemma~\ref{lemma_ac-vssa}, we employ a simple bound to ensure that the term $\bar{w}_{k,N_k}^T(y_{k+1}-x_k)$ does not appear in the final bound.
 Instead, the term $\|\bar{w}_{k,N_k}\|^2$ emerges and this allows for deriving the optimal (rather than sub-optimal) oracle complexity. {Next, we define a set of parameter sequences that form the basis for updating the iterates.}

 \begin{definition}[{\bf Defn. of $v_k, \alpha_k, \tau_k$}] Given $v_0$, $\tau_0$, sequences $\{v_k,\tau_k, \alpha_k\}$ are defined as follows: